AnnaGr-Git/DL_Denoising_SpeechSeparation/README.md

 The resulting `.json`files should look similar to ours that can be found [here](https://github.com/AnnaGr-Git/DL_hand-in/tree/main/data/egs/dataset_2%2B1ch).

 ### Usage
-An examplary usage of training and using SVoice for a small dataset can be found [here]( For bigger datasets, the models need to be trained on DTU HPC.
+An examplary usage of training and using SVoice for a small dataset can be found [here](https://github.com/AnnaGr-Git/DL_Denoising_SpeechSeparation/blob/main/Train_SVoice_Example.ipynb).
+For bigger datasets, the models need to be trained on DTU HPC.
 The required steps are decribed in the following.
 #### Training
 Training is simply done by launching the `train.py` script: